specmesh/getting-started-apachekafka/README.md

 ## Requirements
 - Access to a Apache Kafka Cluster (without security enabled)
-- A Local docker environment (producers, consumers and the specmesh cli will be executed using docker containers)
+- A local docker environment (producers, consumers and the specmesh cli will be executed using docker containers)

 ## Limitations & Prerequisites
-In order to keep it as simple as possible ACLs and Schemas are not used.
+In order to keep it as simple as possible ACLs are not used.

 Instructions are provided for bash scripts (mac)